All blog posts

 5. Northern Wonder

 Coffee without the aftertaste of deforestation.
-This is the new coffee, without real coffee beans.
-This coffee-free coffee looks like coffee, tastes like coffee, and you can brew it as usual.
+This is the new coffee, made without real coffee beans.
+This decaffeinated coffee looks like coffee, tastes like coffee, and you brew it just like you're used to.
 Enjoy your daily brew, without deforestation.

 We love coffee.
 But we also love our planet.
-Since food technologists are succeeding in making meat without animals, they asked them, "can we make coffee without beans that only grow in the tropics?"
+Because food technologists are successfully making meat without animals, they've wondered: "Can we make coffee without beans that only grow in the tropics?"
 What if they could make their favorite elixir from local ingredients?
-The first results are delicious, and they're just getting started.
+The initial results are delicious, and they're just getting started.

 Source : Northern wonder